sttp-book/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 ```

-Which test smell does this piece of code suffer from?
+Which test smell does this piece of code _might_ suffer from?

 1. Mystery guest.
 2. Condition logic in test.